ariwo17/RARSimulation/README.md

 ## Usage

-All simulation parameters are managed via a Command Line Interface (CLI) using `'argparse`' within `'ringallreduce_sim.py'`.
+All simulation parameters are managed via a Command Line Interface (CLI) using `argparse` within `ringallreduce_sim.py`.

 ### Simulation Parameters